blue-luke/ckad-crash-course/exercises/09-defining-pod-probes/instructions.md

 5. Retrieve the logs from the container.
 Write down the output.
 Magic happens on port 3000

+Overlooked the 8 second period on the liveness probe!
 Note - I'm not clear on how the pod can ping itself on localhost:3000.
 Clarify understanding.
 Is localhost just a way of accessing a server locally?